TheDizzler/TechnicalTest/README.md

   * Better controls - the target platform would most likely be tablet, so touch controls would need to be implemented, which would fundamentaly change how the character moves.
   * Fish behaviour - my original idea was to have the fish swim away from the player, either off screen or behind the scenery.
   * More varieties of fish, more interesting spawning of fish (ex: more at once, different speeds).
+  * I wanted to have the shark "rush" towards a fish when it was close to a fish to get a more dynamic, exciting feel.
+  * Unity rigidbody 2D physics is hard to tame and unsatisfying to play.
+For a game like this "realistic" physics is not required, so I would favour kinematic bodies over dynamic.
   * More visual and audio feedback.